The Spanish Armada

 The Armada sets sail

 By May of 1588, however, the Armada was finally ready to sail.
 The fleet numbered over 130 ships, making it by far the greatest naval fleet of its age.
 According to Spanish records, 30,493 men sailed with the Armada, the vast majority of them soldiers.
-A closer look, however, reveals that this "Invincible Armada" was not quite so well armed as it might seem.
+A closer look, however, reveals that this "Invincible Armada" was not quite so well-armed as it might seem.

 This might not at first glance have seemed a problem to the Spanish.
 They did not intend to engage the English in a sea battle.
 The ships of the Armada were primarily troop transport.
 Their major task was simply to carry armed men to a designated landing point and unload them.

 Naval tactics were evolving; it was still common for ships to come alongside each other and allow fighting men to engage in hand to hand combat.
 Advances in artillery were only beginning to allow for more complex strategies and confrontations at sea.
-At this stage the English were far more adept at artillery and naval tactics than the Spanish, who were regarded as the best soldiers in Europe.
+At this stage, the English were far more adept at artillery and naval tactics than the Spanish, who were regarded as the best soldiers in Europe.

 The Spanish plans called for the fleet to sail up the English Channel and rendezvous off Dover with the Duke of Parma, who headed the Spanish forces in the Netherlands.
 This in itself presented huge problems.
 Communications were slow, and the logistical problems of a rendezvous at sea were immense.

-Also, the Duke of Parma was a very proud man, and resented the fact that Medina Sedonia had been given command of the operation.
+Also, the Duke of Parma was a very proud man and resented the fact that Medina Sedonia had been given command of the operation.
 Throughout the whole Armada affair Parma, while not openly obstructionist, did a poor job of cooperating with his titular commander, Medina Sedonia.
 He did not believe the enterprise could succeed, and he did the absolute minimum possible to help.

 Perhaps worst of all the problems faced by the Armada was Philip himself.
 The king insisted on controlling the details of the Armada's mission.
 He issued a steady stream of commands from his palace of the Escorial, yet he seldom met with his commanders, and never allowed his experienced military leaders to evolve their own tactics.
 He did not listen to advice, which was a shame, for Philip had little military training and a poor grasp of naval matters.
 He firmly believed that God guided him, and that therefore his mission would succeed.

 The English were not idle while the Spanish Armada prepared to sail.
 A series of signal beacons atop hills along the English and Welsh coasts were manned.
-When the Spanish ships were at last sighted of The Lizard on July 19, 1588, the beacons were lit, speeding the news throughout the realm.
+When the Spanish ships were at last sighted off The Lizard on 19 July 1588, the beacons were lit, speeding the news throughout the realm.
 The English ships slipped out of their harbour at Plymouth and, under cover of darkness, managed to get behind the Spanish fleet.

 The Spanish sailed up the Channel in a crescent formation, with the troop transports in the centre.
 When the Spanish finally reached Calais, they were met by a collection of English vessels under the command of Howard.
 Each fleet numbered about 60 warships, but the advantage of artillery and maneuverability was with the English.

-Under cover of darkness the English set fireships adrift, using the tide to carry the blazing vessels into the massed Spanish fleet.
+Under the cover of darkness the English set fireships adrift, using the tide to carry the blazing vessels into the massed Spanish fleet.
 Although the Spanish were prepared for this tactic and quickly slipped anchor, there were some losses and inevitable confusion.

 On Monday, July 29, the two fleets met in battle off Gravelines.
 The English emerged victorious, although the Spanish losses were not great; only three ships were reported sunk, one captured, and four more ran aground.
 Nevertheless, the Duke of Medina Sedonia determined that the Armada must return to Spain.
 The English blocked the Channel, so the only route open was north around the tip of Scotland, and down the coast of Ireland.